 The Central Mountains region consists of 12 counties in the central area of the state.
 The Continental Divide passes through much of this region.
 Mountains and mountain valleys are the dominant landscape features.
 Leadville, Steamboat Springs, Cañon City, Salida, Buena Vista, and Aspen represent the larger communities.
-The population of this region is approximately 238,394, according to the 2010 U.S. Census.
+The population of this region is approximately 244,612, according to the 2010 U.S. Census.
 Skiing, tourism, ranching, mining, and correctional facilities are the primary industries.
 The Black Canyon of the Gunnison National Park is located in this region.

 The primary monitoring concern in this region is centered around particulate pollution from wood burning and road dust.
-During 2017, there were five particulate monitoring sites operated by the APCD in the Central Mountains region.
-APCD did not operate any gaseous monitors in this region during 2017.
+During 2019, there were three particulate monitoring sites operated by APCD in the Central Mountains region.
+APCD did not operate any gaseous monitors in this region during 2019.
 All of this region complies with federal air quality standards.